plone/documentation/manage/installing/installation_windows10_wsl.rst

     sudo apt install -y make build-essential libssl-dev zlib1g-dev libbz2-dev \
     libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev libncursesw5-dev \
     xz-utils tk-dev libffi-dev liblzma-dev python-openssl git

 In this case, Python version 3.7.4 is installed.
-To use the language version globally, it has to be declared first.
+To use the language version globally, it has to be enabled first.

 .. code-block :: console